Quantum Electrodynamics vacuum polarization solver: High Harmonic Generation

-The time at which the interaction is the strongest occurs at the full overlap of the two pulses, $\omega_0 t = 100$.
-The Fourier transform of the polarisation $P_x$ at that time is shown on Fig.~\ref{fig:fig_13}(a).
-The harmonics predicted theoretically in Eq.(\ref{eq:polx}) can be readily identified as well as new harmonics such as $\bar{P}_{23}^x$ or $\bar{P}_{32}^x$ that result from highest order coupling.
-The first order harmonics of largest amplitude are $\bar{P}_{10}^x$, $\bar{P}_{12}^x$ (four others are just the symmetric harmonics with respect to the $k_x$ and $k_y$ axis) and are proportional to $\xi(kA_0)^3$ whilst $\bar{P}_{01}^x$, $\bar{P}_{21}^x$ scale as $\xi s(kA_0)^3$.
-The harmonics of lowest amplitude $\bar{P}_{30}^x$ do not arise from the interaction of the two pulses but from their self-interaction are thus proportional to $\xi(skA_0)^3$.
-A more precise comparison between the simulation and the first order theoretical harmonics of the polarisation $P_x$ is shown on Fig.~\ref{fig:fig_13}(b1-b2-b3-c1).
+\endnumparts The full expression for the invariants $\mathcal{F}_{x}, \mathcal{F}_{y}, \mathcal{F}_{z}$ and the polarisation coefficient $\bar{P}_{ij}^{x}, \bar{P}_{ij}^{y}$ can be found in the appendix \ref{appendix}.
+The time at which the interaction is strongest occurs at the full overlap of the two pulses, $\omega_0 t = 100$ for our configuration.
+The Fourier transform of the polarisation $P_x$ at that time is shown in \fref{fig:fig_13}(a).
+The harmonics predicted theoretically in equation~\eref{eq:polx} can be readily identified as well as new harmonics such as $\bar{P}_{23}^x$ or $\bar{P}_{32}^x$ that result from highest order coupling.
+The first order harmonics of largest amplitude are $\bar{P}_{10}^x$, $\bar{P}_{12}^x$ (four others are just the symmetric harmonics with respect to the $k_x$ and $k_y$ axis) and are proportional to $\xi(k_0A_0)^3$ whilst $\bar{P}_{01}^x$, $\bar{P}_{21}^x$ scale as $\xi s(k_0A_0)^3$.
+The harmonics of lowest amplitude $\bar{P}_{30}^x$ do not arise from the interaction of the two pulses but from their self-interaction and are thus proportional to $\xi(sk_0A_0)^3$.
+A more precise comparison between the simulation and the first order theoretical harmonics of the polarisation $P_x$ is shown on \fref{fig:fig_13}(b1-b2-b3-c1).
 One notes the very good agreement both for the respective amplitude of the harmonics and their shapes in Fourier space.
-The theoretical calculation of the the first order fields can be carried out by convoluting the 2D Green function of the wave propagator with the linearised source term \cite{matterless_slit, Dipiazza} comprised of partial derivatives of the first order polarisation and magnetisation.
-We have plotted in Fig.~\ref{fig:fig_14} the time evolution of the Fourier transform of the electric field $E_x$.
+The theoretical calculation of the first order fields can be carried out by convoluting the 2D Green function of the wave propagator with the linearised source term \cite{matterless_slit, Dipiazza_HHG, DiPiazza} comprised of partial derivatives of the first order polarisation and magnetisation.
+We have plotted in \fref{fig:fig_14} the temporal evolution of the Fourier transform of the electric field $E_x$.
 At $t = 0$, the two pulses are fully separated which implies that no interaction has started yet.
-As a result, only the central wavelength of each pulse is visible, $k_x$ for the longitudinal field of the Pulse 1 and $k_y$ corresponding to the transverse component of the Pulse 2.
-When the two pulses fully overlap, one identifies several harmonics that are identical to the one we have described for the polarisation, which is a direct consequence of linear property of the wave operator (the polarisation being the source term of wave equation).
-Nonetheless the relative amplitude between the harmonics of the electric field differ from the one we have observed for the polarisation.
+As a result, only the central wavelength of each pulse is visible, $k_x$ for the longitudinal field of pulse 1 and $k_y$ corresponding to the transverse component of pulse 2.
+When the two pulses fully overlap, one identifies several harmonics that are identical to the ones we have described for the polarization, which is a direct consequence of the linear property of the wave operator (the polarisation being the source term of the wave equation).
+Nonetheless, the relative amplitude between the harmonics of the electric field differ from the one we have observed for the polarisation.
 This is somehow obvious since we are showing here the total electric field $E_x$ which is the sum of all corrections due to the polarisation and magnetisation of the vacuum.
-Finally at time $\omega_0 t = 200$ the two pulses have left the zone of interaction, thus ceasing to feed the non-linear interaction between them.
-The harmonics that are still visibles, stem from the prior interaction, and as they propagate their amplitudes appears to fade away.
-In a 1D simulation, the amplitude of the harmonics generated during the interaction of two pulses does not decrease as they move out of the interaction zone, as seen in Sec.\ref{sec:1d} whereas in 2D the amplitude of the signal goes down as $1/r$.
+Finally, at time $\omega_0 t = 200$, the two pulses have left the zone of interaction, thus ceasing to feed the nonlinear interaction between them.
+The remainder contributions stem from the self-interaction alone \cite{fedotov}.
+As also identified by other authors \cite{King1,domenech}, off-axis contributions dominate the spectral region during the overlap and occur due to the field spatio-temporal inhomogeneities.
+These contributions rapidly fade away with the separation of both pulses.
+The harmonics that persist after the two pulses have fully separated stem from the self-interaction of each pulse.
+The amplitude of these harmonics appears to fade away contrary to the 1D case for which the amplitude remains constant.
+In a 1D simulation, the amplitude of the harmonics generated during the interaction of two pulses does not decrease as they move out of the interaction zone, as seen before whereas in 2D the amplitude of the signal goes down as $1/r$ (and $1/r^2$ in 3D).